India rejoice at shuttler Sindhu's second Olympic medal | Sports-Games

 ''P V Sindhu becomes the first Indian woman to win medals in two Olympic games.
 She has set a new yardstick of consistency, dedication and excellence.
 My heartiest congratulations to her for bringing glory to India,'' Kovind tweeted.

-Prime Minister Narendra Modi hailed Sindhu as ''one of our most most outstanding Olympians''.
+Prime Minister Narendra Modi hailed Sindhu as ''one of our most outstanding Olympians''.

 ''We are all elated by the stellar performance by @Pvsindhu1.
 Congratulations to her on winning the Bronze at @Tokyo2020.
 She is India’s pride and one of our most outstanding Olympians,'' Modi said in a tweet.